- Borrowers with a credit score of 660 or higher

 If you’re in the market for a personal loan and want to compare rates and terms offered by reputable lenders, Marcus by Goldman Sachs is a relatively new option worth investigating.

-|Loan size||$3,500 to $40,000|
+|Loan amount||$3,500 to $40,0002|

 |Loan terms||3 to 6 years|

-|Loan use||Credit card refinancing, debt consolidation, home improvement, and other uses|
+|Loan use||Credit card refinancing, debt consolidation, home improvement, major purchase, and other uses|

 |Loan servicer||Goldman Sachs|